 Harvard Law School is one of the nation’s top schools for future lawyers.
 If you’re wondering how to get into Harvard Law School, read on for tips, tricks, and more.

-Harvard Law is tied with Columbia Law as the fourth-best law school in the country, according to U.S. News World and Report.
-If Harvard Law is one of your frontrunners, our guide will explore programs offered, Harvard Law requirements, essays, stats, and more.
+Harvard Law is the fifth-best law school in the country, according to U.S. News World and Report.
+If this Ivy League school is one of your frontrunners, our guide will explore programs offered, Harvard Law requirements, essays, stats, and more.

 Harvard has three main pathways for law students: the traditional J.D., LL.M., and S.J.D. programs.